akeneo/pim-docs/cookbook/custom_entity/creating_a_custom_entity.rst

 ==========================================================

 .. note::
-    The code inside this cookbook entry is visible in the IcecatDemoBundle_.
+    The code inside this cookbook entry is visible in src directory, you can clone pim-dev then do a symlink and install

 Creating the Entity
 -------------------